 FACT: Plastic that accumulates in lakes, rivers and other bodies of water may eventually flow out into the ocean.
 Plastic from overflowing trash cans, litter on the street and waste sitting in landfill can get blown into stormwater sewers or rivers and streams.
-Additionally, microplastics and microfibres from clothing and textiles are washed down the drain and are often too small to be filtered out at wastewater treatment facilities.
+Additionally, microplastics and microfibres from clothing and textiles are washed down the drain and are often not filtered out at wastewater treatment facilities.
 This all eventually carries into larger bodies of water, making its way to the oceans.

 “Most plastic in the ocean comes from cruise ships or fishing activity.”

 FACT: Approximately 80 per cent of plastic that ends up in the ocean comes from land-based sources.
 The remaining 20 per cent of ocean plastic comes from at-sea sources, which includes both fishing and shipping litter.
+In fact, a study published in the spring of 2021 – the most comprehensive of its kind to date – revealed that single-use bags, plastic bottles, food containers and food wrappers are the four most widespread items polluting the global ocean.
 While we do agree that ghost gear is a significant problem affecting our oceans, fishing gear is created with the intention of long-term use and can be very expensive.
-It is therefore not likely to be intentionally lost or thrown away, and we can’t say the same about single-use plastic products.
+It is therefore not likely to be intentionally lost or thrown away, and we can’t say the same about single-use plastic products..

 “Shouldn’t we focus on cleaning up the plastic that’s already in the oceans?”